firelivecompany/etty/README.md

 `@computed`
 Returns the translation object of type that was specified during construction (e.g. if you used `new Etty<MyTranslationType>()`, then `EttyStore.$` will return object of type `MyTranslationType`).
 Uses translation for locale specified in `EttyStore.loadedLocale`, so once `EttyStore` initialized, you can consider that this field is safe for work.
 Throws an error if `EttyStore` is not initialized

+---

+### Other fields
+Fields that are not described in the section above should be considered as `private` and should not be used.